Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 Final Thoughts

-Several things can cause white spots on indoor plants.
+Several things can cause white spots on houseplants.

-However, the most common culprit is usually pests or fungal diseases.
+However, the most common culprits are usually pests or fungal diseases.

-If you notice white spots on your indoor plants, the first thing you should do is inspect them for pests.
+If you notice white spots on your houseplants, inspect them for pests first.

 If you see any, remove them as soon as possible.